 TASK STEPS - WHAT TO DO RELATED CONTROL MEASURES Undertake a pre-painting site visit to inspect your box and prepare for painting Confirm the box ID number and address location.
 Ensure the box is located at least 1.5 metres from the kerb.
 If the box is less than 1.5 metres from the kerb, stop work and contact the Artforce Brisbane Coordinator.
-Ensure the box is in good condition - check for rust holes, physical damage, open doors or any shocks or "tingles" when near or touching the cabinet.
-If any of the above are present, stop work and contact the Artforce Brisbane Coordinator asap.
-Make note of how many sides of the box require painting.
+Ensure the box is in good condition - check for rust holes, physical damage, open doors or any shocks or • Some boxes may be only partially painted as a top section has been added since painting.
+You will need to paint the complete box. "tingles" when near or touching the cabinet.
+If any of the above are present, stop work and contact the Artforce Brisbane Coordinator asap. • Make note of how many sides of the box require painting.
 For example, some boxes are located close to a fence or hedge, preventing access and views to the rear face of the box.
 Inspect the area around the box.
-Consider how you will set up your work area, ensuring that the pedestrian thoroughfare is not blocked.
-You may wish to take some site photos for your reference.
-Familiarise yourself with the nearest amenities.
-The following website is a helpful resource in locating Plan where you will park your vehicle if driving to site and how you will be transporting your materials to site hand trolley, support person, multiple trips, etc. Complete and submit your Safety Induction Form.
-Plan your painting day Consider time of day to paint eg not peak hour; early morning or late afternoon to avoid the heat of the day.
+Consider how you will set up your work area, ensuring that the pedestrian thoroughfare is not blocked. • You may wish to take some site photos for your reference. • Familiarise yourself with the nearest amenities.
+The following website is a helpful resource in locating public amenities: https://toiletmap.gov.au/ • Plan where you will park your vehicle if driving to site and how you will be transporting your materials to site hand trolley, support person, multiple trips, etc. Complete and submit your Safety Induction Form.
+Plan your painting day • Consider time of day to paint eg not peak hour; early morning or late afternoon to avoid the heat of the day.
 You may want to plan your painting around the movement of the sun (e.g. work on the western and northern side of the box in the morning, and work on the eastern and southern sides in the afternoon).
-Mix your paint colours before travelling to site.
-Refer to the Colour Mixing Guide Information Sheet.
+It is important to keep the screw tops of the paint tins clean and free of paint.
+Otherwise they will stick shut when the paint dries. • Mix your paint colours before travelling to site.
+Refer to the Colour Mixing Guide Information Sheet .
 Thoroughly mix paints to ensure any settled pigment is redispersed before using.
-Wear appropriate protective gear Participants must wear a high visibility safety vest while working.
+Wear appropriate protective gear • Participants must wear a high visibility safety vest while working.
 Head, eye, and hand protection are strongly recommended for safety but are not required.
 Wear appropriate sun protection: long sleeve shirt and trousers, closed shoes, wide-brimmed hat, sunscreen.